Blade Runner 2049: Potential sequels

-Blade Runner 2099
+Blade Runner 2099 (2026)

 In November 2021, Scott announced that a Blade Runner TV series was in the works.
-In February 2022, it was announced that the series, Blade Runner 2099, was in development at Alcon Entertainment and Amazon Studios.
+In February 2022, it was announced that the series, Blade Runner 2099, was in development at Alcon Entertainment, Sony Pictures Television and Amazon Studios.
 It will be set fifty years after the events of 2049.
-Scott will serve as executive producer and potentially direct the series while Silka Luisa will serve as showrunner.
+Scott will serve as executive producer and potentially direct the series, while Silka Luisa will serve as showrunner.
+On October 12, 2022, it was reported that the series was officially approved and ready to move into production.